vipulgupta2048/docs-2/pages/learn/deploy/deploy-with-balena-button.md

   - `applicationConfigVariables` - Configuration variables allow you to provide runtime configuration to the host OS and supervisor.
 These variables all begin with `BALENA_` or `RESIN_`.
   - `defaultDeviceType` - The device type that will be pre-selected in the "Create fleet" modal.
 It defaults to Raspberry Pi 4 if not provided.
 You can find a list of [device types](/reference/hardware/devices/) here.
   - `supportedDeviceType` - The device types that the fleet supports.
 You can find a list of [device types](/reference/hardware/devices/) here.
+- `version` - Provides a user-defined version value that is shown in the Version column when listing Releases in the balenaCloud web dashboard, and which may also be queried through the balena API.

 [balenahub]:{{ $links.balenaHubUrl }}